jeonghihi/CAB-data-science/daily-log-updated-2021-02-04.md

   - predict the quality of white wine using top 3/4 critical variables
     - feature selection methods: VIF, PCA
       - https://www.reneshbedre.com/blog/logistic-regression.html
-  - compare which classifier method shows high accuracy: https://machinelearningmastery.com/compare-machine-learning-algorithms-python-scikit-learn/
+  - [x] compare which classifier method shows high accuracy: https://machinelearningmastery.com/compare-machine-learning-algorithms-python-scikit-learn/

 [x] spike - accuracy and kappa
   - one hot encoding: transforming categorical variables into using dummy variables ('dummify')
     - https://towardsdatascience.com/one-hot-encoding-multicollinearity-and-the-dummy-variable-trap-b5840be3c41a
   - Recall, precision, Accuracy
     - Recall: the ability of a classifier to find all positive instances.
 For each class it is defined as the ratio of true positives to the sum of true positives and false negatives.
+    - ?Recall: TP/TP+FN: how many correct answers you made from all target (positive/negative) datapoints
     - Precision: the ability of a classifier not to label an instance positive that is actually negative.
 For each class, it is defined as the ratio of true positives to the sum of a true positive and false positive.
+    - ?Precision: TP /TP+FP : how many correct answers you made from all datapoints

     - Accuracy:
       - confusion matrix gives information about TP, TF, NP, NF
         - confusion matrix: https://en.wikipedia.org/wiki/Confusion_matrix